ManmathX/SESD_project/uml_diagram.md

 # E-Commerce Architecture Diagram

-Here is a prompt you can use in any AI diagramming tool (like ChatGPT, Claude, or directly in PlantUML/Mermaid visualizers) to generate a UML class diagram of the architecture:

 > "Create a UML Class Diagram describing a backend e-commerce architecture.
 > The system adheres to SOLID principles and Clean Architecture (Domain-Driven Design).